sketchings/beginning-php-training/sessions/01-getting-setup/beginner-track-setup.md

 We recommend taking the easiest route available for getting a usable development environment prior to the start of Midwest PHP's beginner track.

+## Install Editor

+[Visual Studio](https://visualstudio.microsoft.com/) is free and available for both Windows and Mac.
+Follow the link for download and installation instructions.

+I personally use [PhpStorm](https://www.jetbrains.com/phpstorm/).
+It has a 30-day free trial after which you'll need to purchase a license to continue use.

 ## Install MAMP

 Your work environment, probably either a Windows or MacBook laptop, requires: